Blog

 4. Poor Website Design

 User experience plays a major role in AdSense approval.
+Improving SEO also helps, as explained in this SEO growth guide for small businesses.

 If your website has poor navigation or looks unprofessional, Google may reject it.